ramabadash/INTSIGHTS-THREAT-INTELLIGENCE-CHALLENGE-/README.md

 ## So, how does it work ❓

+- **I use a docker image to create a proxy for browsing in tor browser**
 - **Information on pastes is collected from the "Stronghold" website every 2 minutes**
 - **The information is processed and stored in mongoDB**
 - **When a user logs in to the dashboard : 1️⃣ He gets the information stored so far .
 2️⃣ A stream connection is established**